 Freshers’ Week has a bit of a reputation.
 There is a stereotype that students have a lot of reckless sex during their first week at uni.
 While many home students do not engage in this behaviour you may see or hear things during Freshers’ that you find shocking or don’t agree with.
 For example, your uni will likely be giving out free condoms.
 They may also have literature about contraception and sexual health or even at-home STI testing kits.

-Your university is absolutely not trying to pressure you into having sex.
-Rather, they are trying to make sure that if you choose to have sex while at university, you are safe and informed.
+Your university is not trying to pressure you into having sex.
+They are trying to make sure that if you choose to have sex while at university, you are safe and informed.
 You do not have to take any condoms or literature if you do not wish to.